AzureCosmosDB/iot-solution-accelerator/Quickstart.md

                 ConsoleColor.Green);
         }

+        // Ensure the telemetry container throughput is set to 15,000 RU/s. var telemetryContainer = await GetContainerIfExists(TelemetryContainerName);
+        await ChangeContainerPerformance(telemetryContainer, 15000);

-        // Initially seed the Cosmos DB database with metadata if empty. await SeedDatabase(cosmosDbConnectionString, cancellationToken);
+        // Initially seed the Cosmos DB database with metadata if empty or if the user wants to generate new trips. await SeedDatabase(cosmosDbConnectionString, generateNewTripsOnly, cancellationToken);
+        if (!generateNewTripsOnly)
+        {
             trips = await GetTripsFromDatabase(numberSimulatedTrucks, container);
         }
+    }

+    if (!generateNewTripsOnly)
+    {
         try
         {
             // Start sending telemetry from simulated vehicles to Event Hubs:
             _runningVehicleTasks = await SetupVehicleTelemetryRunTasks(numberSimulatedTrucks,
                 trips, arguments.IoTHubConnectionString);
             var tasks = _runningVehicleTasks.Select(t => t.Value).ToList();
             while (tasks.Count > 0)
             {
                 try
                 {
                     Task.WhenAll(tasks).Wait(cancellationToken);
                 }
                 catch (TaskCanceledException)
                 {
                     //expected
                 }

                 tasks = _runningVehicleTasks.Where(t => !t.Value.IsCompleted).Select(t => t.Value).ToList();

             }
         }
         catch (OperationCanceledException)
         {
             Console.WriteLine("The vehicle telemetry operation was canceled.");
             // No need to throw, as this was expected.
         }
+    }
     ```

     The top section of the code instantiates a new `CosmosClient`, using the connection string defined in either `appsettings.json` or the environment variables.
 The first call within the block is to `InitializeCosmosDb()`.
 We'll dig into this method in a moment, but it is responsible for creating the Cosmos DB database and containers if they do not exist in the Cosmos DB account.
 Next, we create a new `Container` instance, which the v3 version of the .NET Cosmos DB SDK uses for operations against a container, such as CRUD and maintenance information.
 For example, we call `ReadThroughputAsync` on the container to retrieve the current throughput (RU/s), and we pass it to `GetTripsFromDatabase` to read Trip documents from the container, based on the number of vehicles we are simulating.
 In this method, we also call the `SeedDatabase` method, which checks whether data currently exists and, if not, calls methods in the `DataGenerator` class (`DataGenerator.cs` file) to generate vehicles, consignments, packages, and trips, then writes the data in bulk using the `BulkImporter` class (`BulkImporter.cs` file).
 This `SeedDatabase` method executes the following on the `Container` instance to adjust the throughput (RU/s) to 50,000 before the bulk import, and back to 15,000 after the data seeding is complete: `await container.ReplaceThroughputAsync(desiredThroughput);`.
+Also notice that we are passing `generateNewTripsOnly` to the `SeedDatabase` method.
+This value is set to true if the user selects option 6 when executing the generator.
+When `generateNewTripsOnly` is set to true, any existing trips and consignments that are in pending or active status are canceled and new trips and consignments are created for existing vehicles.
+If no data currently exists, the `SeedDatabase` method generates all new data, as usual.

     The `try/catch` block calls `SetupVehicleTelemetryRunTasks` to register IoT device instances for each simulated vehicle and load up the tasks from each `SimulatedVehicle` instance it creates.
 It uses `Task.WhenAll` to ensure all pending tasks (simulated vehicle trips) are complete, removing completed tasks from the `_runningvehicleTasks` list as they finish.
 The cancellation token is used to cancel all running tasks if you issue the cancel command (`Ctrl+C` or `Ctrl+Break`) in the console.